japagon/DNS_Shortener/README.md

 DNS URL Shortener with Flask and IONOS
-Description
+Overview

-This project allows shortening URLs using DNS TXT records in IONOS.
+This project is a simple web application that allows you to shorten URLs using DNS TXT records in your IONOS domain.
-Each time a URL is entered, the system generates a unique hash, creates a TXT record in the configured domain, and allows access through: http://localhost:5000/<hash>
+When you submit a URL, the system generates a unique hash, creates a TXT record in your domain (for example jxvx.es), and lets you access it through:

+http://localhost:5000/<hash>

-When accessing that address, the server queries the TXT record and automatically redirects to the original URL.
+When that address is visited, the app looks up the TXT record in DNS and automatically redirects to the original URL.

-Prerequisites
+Requirements

+Before running the project, make sure you have:

-IONOS account with a registered domain (for example: jxvx.es).
+An IONOS account with a registered domain (for example: jxvx.es).

-An IONOS API Key with DNS permissions.
+An API Key from IONOS with DNS access permissions.

-Python 3 installed on the system.
+Python 3 installed on your system.

 Installation
-Clone the repository:
+1. Clone the repository
 git clone https://github.com/your_user/your_repository.git
 cd your_repository

-Create and activate a virtual environment: python3 -m venv venv source venv/bin/activate    # On Linux/Mac venv\Scripts\activate       # On Windows
+2. Create and activate a virtual environment python3 -m venv venv source venv/bin/activate    # On Linux or Mac venv\Scripts\activate       # On Windows

-Install the required dependencies: pip install flask requests python-dotenv dnspython
+3. Install the required packages pip install flask requests python-dotenv dnspython

-.env File Configuration
+Environment configuration

-Create a file named .env in the project root directory with the following content:
+Create a file named .env in the root of the project with the following information:

 IONOS_API_KEY=your_ionos_api_key
 ZONE_ID=f7cf9131-b572-11f0-a514-0a58644418eb
 DOMAIN=jxvx.es

-Important:
-Do not share your API Key on GitHub or in public documents.
+Note:
+Keep your API key private.
+Do not upload it to GitHub or share it publicly.

-Running the Application
+Running the application

-Run the following command:
+Start the Flask development server with:

 python app.py

-You will see a message like this:
+You should see a message similar to:

 * Running on http://127.0.0.1:5000

-Then, open your browser and go to: http://localhost:5000
+Then open your browser and go to: http://localhost:5000

-Usage
+How to use it

-Enter a full URL (for example: https://www.wikipedia.org)
+Enter a full URL (for example: https://www.wikipedia.org).

-Click "Generate hash"
+Click on "Generate hash".

-You will see:
+The page will display:

 The generated hash (e.g., ab2a63)

-The command to verify it using dig
+A command to check it using dig

-The direct redirection link
+A direct link for redirection

-Automatic Redirection
+Automatic redirection

-After creating a hash, you can access directly with: http://localhost:5000/<hash>
+Once a hash is created, you can open it directly in your browser:

+http://localhost:5000/<hash>

-The system will query the DNS (hash.jxvx.es) and redirect to the original URL.
+The app will look up the DNS record (<hash>.jxvx.es) and redirect you to the original website automatically.

-DNS Verification
+Verifying the DNS record

+To verify that the TXT record has been created successfully, use this command:

-You can check the created TXT record using: dig +short TXT <hash>.jxvx.es
+dig +short TXT <hash>.jxvx.es

+It should return the original URL.

-Project Structure
+Project structure
 DNS_Shortener/
 │
 ├── app.py